Natural Remedies for Poison Oak and Poison Ivy Rashes

 Remedies to Purchase and Have on Hand

-Echinacea tincture or tea is a cooling anti-inflammatory agent.
-It’s also an alterative, which helps reestablish balance in a system and clear skin issues.
+- Echinacea tincture or tea is a cooling anti-inflammatory agent.
+It’s also an alternative, which helps reestablish balance in a system and clear skin issues.
 Taken internally, Echinacea can be beneficial for treating an already-established rash.
-It can also be added to the apple cider vinegar listed above, or used individually for external washing.
+It can also be added to the apple cider vinegar listed above or used individually for external washing.